"An Interdisciplinary Peer Reviewed Quaterly Published International Journal"

 Plagiarism is the unethical use of another’s intellectual property—whether ideas, text, data, figures, tables, or other creative content—without appropriate acknowledgment.
 This includes:

-All manuscripts submitted to IJHEC undergo preliminary screening using advanced plagiarism detection software (DOCOLOC) to identify unoriginal content.
+All manuscripts submitted to the journal undergo preliminary screening using advanced plagiarism detection software (DOCOLOC) to identify unoriginal content.
 Manuscripts found to contain plagiarized material will be rejected outright or returned to authors for correction, depending on the severity.

 Authors are required to clearly cite all reused material, including their own prior work, and must indicate the extent to which a manuscript is based on previously published content.
 It is the author’s responsibility to obtain permissions for the use of any copyrighted material.